Bernie LaBarge: Influences

-One of the key elements to success beyond hard work—those 10,000 Hours—is meeting and being influenced by mentors.
-One was Jack Richardson, renowned for producing the biggest hit records from The Guess Who from 1969 to 1975.
-LaBarge says Richardson became like a “surrogate father” to him after they met: “I got booked to do my first session, with the legendary Jack Richardson around 1983, for singer/songwriter Christopher Ward.
-Jack and I, along with David Greene, Jack's favorite engineer, hit it off immediately, and I guess I did a good job.
-Jack started booking me for all sorts of sessions, and he, David and I became quite the team.
-Jack introduced me to The Irish Rovers—and I worked with them on their television show, Party With The Rovers.
-Jack also recommended me for the audition for Fraggle Rock.
-So his influence has been immense.
-I loved Jack and his wife Shirley, and I still keep in close touch with his kids.”
+LaBarge described Jack Richardson as a "surrogate father" to him after they met.

-Another major influence was Canadian Music Hall of Fame inductee and international music legend, guitarist Domenic Troiano, who inspired LaBarge all the way back to high school: “Donnie's band, The Mandala, was the first live band I saw at high school, and they changed my life.
+Another major influence was guitarist Domenic Troiano, who inspired LaBarge in high school: "Donnie's band, The Mandala, was the first live band I saw at high school, and they changed my life.
 Around 1980, Donnie and I later became close friends, and I first got to hold his Tele shortly thereafter, due to a great deal of persistence on my part.
 Fast forward many years, coupled with the untimely passing of Donnie, his brother Frank asked me if I'd like to hold on to the guitar for a bit.
 I can't describe what it felt like to have come full circle from that high school to actually playing his guitar, which oozes The Toronto Sound.
 It IS that sound, although Donnie was the only one who could squeeze those sounds from it.
 I am merely a facsimile of what I learned from my friend.
 Not a gig or session goes by where I don't try to ask him for guidance.
 That guitar should be in every soul and music museum everywhere.
-I wouldn't have had the capacity to be any more thrilled if I had the chance to play Hendrix's Strat or George Harrison's Gretsch.”
+I wouldn't have had the capacity to be any more thrilled if I had the chance to play Hendrix's Strat or George Harrison's Gretsch."